 If stately grandeur is what you seek, the Stafford will give you an authentic taste of British culture, especially if you dine in the Game Bird and enjoy the Wellington dish of the day- a signature of theirs.
 Follow this with a dose of American culture by visiting the famous American bar for tasty cocktails beneath the fraternity memorabilia.book now

 Take your travel to new heights by booking a suite at the opulent Shangri-La in London.
 Located in one of London's great landmarks, The Shard.
 Accessed via a private lift, you'll have sweeping views overlooking the Thames, with a skyline that stretches for miles from a comfortable and luxurious suite with floor-to-ceiling windows.

 While you're here, a sunrise (or sunset) swim in Europe's highest infinity pool is a must, particularly if the sky is clear as there are not many times you'll be able to swim with such a fantastic backdrop.
-You're spoilt for choice when it comes to dining options, we'd recommend sundowners at Gong bar or dinner at Ting, a hot-spot for wedding proposals and special events.
+You're spoilt for choice when it comes to dining options, we'd recommend sundowners at Gong bar or dinner at Ting, a hot-spot for wedding proposals and special events.book now

 Located on the historic Park Lane, The Dorchester is an age-old institution that's become equally as revered for its hotel suites as it's famous afternoon tea.
 Just a stone's throw from Hyde Park, where walks around the Serpentine will help clear your head, and a five-minute walk from the lavish streets of Mayfair should you be so inclined to go shopping.

 The suites here will win you over with the opulent Italian marble bathrooms, plush beds and tall, dressed windows.
 Be sure to carve out time in the quaint tea rooms for jam and scones.book now